Tobiasn2005/Home-Assistant/README.md

 * Christmas decoration when its time :-)
 * See household members presence and more-info when pressed
 * Ability to deserve a crown based on your amount of steps during the day
+* Popup in the side bar a day before the waste is collected showing the waste type
 * Other conditional alerts

 ![animations](https://raw.githubusercontent.com/Tobiasn2005/Home-Assistant/main/www/ui/person.gif)